AmbroseT/getdataProject/Code Book.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 ***

-'Features' refer to the columns in the complete data sets, or the variables recorded in the study.
-Only the features that measure the mean and standard deviation have been extracted into the tidy data set.
-Their names have been slightly cleaned up so that R does not incorrectly mislabel the written tidy data set file.The features are explained below.

 All measurement data have been normalized to [-1, 1].
 There are no units.